DigitalGeographyLab/Helsinki-Travel-Time-Matrices/README.md

 ### 2. Clone this repository

-On the CSC Pouta instance, check out this repository:
+On the CSC Pouta instance, clone this repository:

 ```
 git clone https://github.com/DigitalGeographyLab/Helsinki-Travel-Time-Matrices.git